AYCO is your #1 resource for youth circus resources and community!

 The Hup Squad

-The application to join the Hup Squad is open at the beginning of each calendar year.
-Applicants are required to be 13-18 years old and a current American Youth Circus Organization member!
-Sign up here for the AYCOgram, our monthly circus newsletter for youth, so you’ll know when this year’s exact application dates are announced.
+Each calendar year there is a new group of Hup Squad members.
+The application to join the Hup Squad is open near the end of the year.
+Applications for the 2018 Hup Squad are currently closed.
+Applicants are required to be 13-18 years old and a current American Youth Circus Organization member.

 The AYCO Youth Advisory Committee is a small committee of current and engaged AYCO youth members which provides feedback to the AYCO Board of Directors from the youth perspective.
 The YAC provides suggestions, opinions, and input on the efficacy and impact of AYCO structure, programs, events, and initiatives.
 The Youth Advisory Committee is the representative voice of circus youth in the governance of the American Youth Circus Organization.

-Current YAC members: Natasha Shatzkin, Ruth Schultz, Althea Young, Ellie Davis, and Ignatius Porter.
+Current YAC members: Natasha Shatzkin, Ruth Schultz, Ignatius Porter, and Babette Cromartie.

+YAC nominations are rolling (always open).
 A YAC nominee must be a current AYCO member, and must be nominated by another current AYCO or ACE member (youth or adult).
 Once nominated, the nominee will be asked to submit a personal statement and then must be approved by the current YAC.
-Nominations are open and rolling.
 The YAC is committed to expanding diversity in all forms of representation – racially, culturally, socioeconomically, geographically, and in gender identity.
 Nominate someone for the YAC HERE!